 In fact, these plans are great options, even plans offered by Telstra itself.
 The trade-off is convenience; rather than the account auto-renewing each month, you will need to stay on top of your billing cycle and recharge your account to keep it active.

 As you can see, there are several good options to choice from, regardless of what kind of plan you're looking for.
-However, it is worth pointing out that there are loads more options if you are happy using the Optus Network instead.
+However, it is worth pointing out that there are tonnes of great value plans from Optus-powered MVNOs too.
 Click here to take a look at plans backed by the Optus 4G network.

 Smartphone image via Shutterstock